Entanglement spectra of non-chiral topological (2+1)-dimensional phases with strong time-reversal breaking, Li-Haldane state counting, and PEPS: Entanglement spectrum and minimally entangled states

 \section{Entanglement spectrum and minimally entangled states}

-In this section, we introduce entanglement spectra, and explain how they decompose into topological sectors, how these sectors can be constructed, and how they are labelled by the anyons of the theory.
+In this section, we introduce entanglement spectra, and explain how they decompose into topological sectors, how these sectors can be constructed, and how they are labeled by the anyons of the theory.